edimilsonestevam/labstech/b3/README.md

 | 4     | You are performing a calculation that will always have the result zero.  |

 # Fourth
+How do I obtain the names of all people born from 1980 onwards from the collection below?

 ```python
 public List<Person> FindBornPeople(int yearMonthDayStart, int yearMonthDayEnd)
 {